Minimum Width of Leaky-ReLU Neural Networks for Uniform Universal Approximation: Effect of the output dimension

-In order to prove this lemma, the counterexample (Figure~\ref{fig:UAP_demo_curve}(a)) we constructed seems very intuitive.
-In the counterexample, we need to prove that given target function $g(t):\mathbb{R}\to \mathbb{R}^2$, for a sufficiently small $\varepsilon>0$, $h$ satisfying $\|g (t) - h (t)\|<\varepsilon$ for any $t\in[0,\tau]$ has a self-intersection point, we just need to prove that the curve starting from $(0,1)$ to $(0,1)$ and the curve starting from $(- 1,0)$ to $(1,0)$ within $[0,1] \times [0,1]$ have at least one intersection within $[0,1] \times [0,1]$.
-This conclusion is so intuitive that even non-mathematics can also see at a glance that the two curves must have intersections.
+Here we use a simple one-dimensional example, '4'-shape curve $g(t):[0,1]\to \mathbb{R}^2$ (Figure~\ref{fig:UAP_3_dim}(a)), to intuitively show the phenomenon.
+In this example, we need to show that for any sufficiently small $\varepsilon>0$, the diffeomorphism map $h$, matrix $W$ and vector $b$, satisfying $\|g (t) - h (Wt+b)\|<\varepsilon$ for all $t\in[0,\tau]$ always has a self-intersection point.
+This is intuitively obvious by considering two continuous curves in $[-1,1]^2$, one starts from $(0,-1)$ to $(0,1)$ and another from $(-1,0)$ to $(1,0)$, which have at least one intersection point.
+This conclusion is so intuitive that even non-mathematics can also see it at a glance.
 While the proof may seem complicated because we need knowledge of topology.
-Interested readers can refer to the proof in the appendix.

-\subsection{The case of $d_y \ge d_x+2$}
+\subsection{The case of $d_y > 2d_x$}

-Note that we only need to consider the case of $d_y=d_x+2$.
-The reason is that when $d_y>d_x+2$, we can increase $d_x$ by adding some auxiliary dimensions to the input.
-Then, employing the lift-flow-discretization approach, we only need to show that any $f^* \in C(\mathcal{K},\mathbb{R}^{d_x+2})$ can be approximated by functions formulated as $\psi(W x)$, where $\psi(\cdot)$ is an orientation preserving diffeomorphism in dimension $d_x+2$.